wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.18 =
+*  Fix: A weird bug in weekday weekly recurrences - events in partial weeks at start of recurrence within viewing period were being ignored.
+This varied by the start of week setting, so was a tad confusing to debug.
+Thanks to allenconquest for flushing this out.
+*  Fix: Add to google for non all day events of ics files was not passing time.
+Is now.

 = Version 4.17 =
 *  Add: class to calendar properties so one can style the ics files properties as well as the events.
 Use class cal0, cal1, cal2 etc
 *  Add: cope with google labs experimental calendar attachements having encoded urls (RFC 5545 does not)